 Such experienced and learned fellows who will most likely give 100% are more likely to be found in translation companies.
 This is in no way to belittle work done by freelancers, however trust is easily built up when a translator is under a company.
 Besides, by the time one is hired by a company, then their worth and potential has been recognized.

 This therefore calls for the tourism industry worldwide to up their game when it comes to the translation department and hire individuals from reputable translation companies.
 Another option can be using experienced tour guides who are well known in the tourism circles to carry out perfect interpretation.

-Shouldn’t it be mandatory for tour guides everywhere to take a course or two to be more equipped when it comes to interpretation.
-Ye they may speak the language in question as their mother tongue but still need crush course so to say about translation and tourism.
+Shouldn’t it be mandatory for tour guides everywhere to take a course or two to be more equipped when it comes to interpretation?
+Yet they may speak the language in question as their mother tongue but still need crush course so to say about translation and tourism.

 Unfortunately most of the time especially in the developing countries, where by the loads of tourists flock too due to the untouched traditional historical sites and raw wild life, the tour guides used are usually not very good with languages understood by the tourists.

-For example, they are usually not learned and therefore may not have a perfect command in languages like English, French, Portuguese and Spanish to mention a few.
+For example, they are usually not learned and therefore may not have a perfect command in languages like English, French, Italian Chinese, Japanese, Russian, Portuguese and Spanish to mention a few.
 This leads to fakes being integrated into the tour guide business and thus causing loss of integrity to their home industries.